laccore/feldman/doc/manual.markdown

 A sparse splice table must include the following columns:

->		Identity Columns: Site, Hole, Core, and Tool
+>		Identity Columns: Site, Hole, Core, and Core Type/Tool
 >		Top Section: section in which the interval begins
 >		Top Offset: section depth at which interval beings, in centimeters (cm)
 >		Bottom Section: section in which the interval ends